supabase/wrappers/docs/catalog/cal.md

     - All the supported columns are listed above, other columns are not allowd.
     - The `attrs` is a special column which stores all the object attributes in JSON format, you can extract any attributes needed from it.
 See more examples below.
+    - `bookings` table support data insertion, see an example below.

 ### Foreign table options